MikelDelTio/gopher-notebook/notes/program-structure.md

 compress/gzip            // Good
 ```

-Don't worry about duplications, although package name is default name for imports, does not have to be unique neither
+Don't worry about duplications, although package name is default the name for imports, does not have to be unique neither
 locally nor globally.
 In the event of a collision, aliasing could be used to provide an alternative name.

 ```go